Thomas Bruce, 7th Earl of Elgin: Return to Britain and later life

 Soon after returning to Britain, Elgin discovered that his wife was having an affair with Robert Ferguson, one of his oldest friends.
 In December 1807, Elgin successfully sued Ferguson for seduction in the English courts and was awarded £10,000 in damages.
 In March 1808, he brought a successful divorce action in Edinburgh against his wife on grounds of adultery.
-The marriage was formally dissolved by a private act of parliament.
+The marriage was formally dissolved by a private act of Parliament.
 The court cases were widely reported and caused considerable public scandal.

 In 1807, Elgin lost his seat in the House of Lords, and the resumption of a military or diplomatic career was ruled out by the terms of his parole in France, which Elgin felt honour bound to observe while Napoleon was in power.
 Elgin was deeply in debt due to the costs associated with his embassy, his procurement of the Elgin marbles, and his court actions.
 He virtually retired from public life.

-In September 1810, Elgin married Elizabeth Oswald of Dunnikier with whom he was to have eight children.
+In September 1810, Elgin married Elizabeth Oswald of Dunnikier.
 That year, he offered his collection of antiquities for sale to the government, but withdrew when he was offered only £30,000.

 During 1815 Elgin became embroiled in the Tweddell remains affair, a controversy over the possessions of John Tweddell, a classical scholar who had died in 1799 in Athens.
 Elgin was accused of having appropriated some of Tweddell's papers after his death, during his term as British ambassador in Constantinople.
-Some of Tweedle's papers had been destroyed in a fire and others lost at sea.
+Some of Tweddell's papers had been destroyed in a fire and others lost at sea.
 The remaining papers were misplaced when Elgin arranged for them to be sent back to England.
 The matter was settled in late 1816 with the return of some of the items to Tweddell's family.

 In 1820, Elgin was again elected to the House of Lords, but his requests for a peerage were unsuccessful.
-He eventually moved to France to escape his creditors and died in Paris on 4 November 1841.
+He eventually moved to France to escape his creditors and died in Paris on 14 November 1841.
 His widow, the Dowager Countess of Elgin, died in Paris 1 April 1860.

 Family

-Elgin married twice.
-On 11 March 1799, he married Mary (1778–1855), only child of William Hamilton Nisbet, of Dirleton.
+Lord Elgin married twice.
+On 11 March 1799, he married Mary Nisbet, the only child of William Hamilton Nisbet, of Dirleton.
 They had a son and three daughters: